This is the featured image of the Make Creative Artifacts by Following These Simple Steps blog article.

 ~ Isolated reverb

-9) Drop another creative effect onto the signal change.
-I used Melda‘s frequency shifter again except, this time, I automated the sync rate.
-Consequently, this produced some neat artifactual content which I blended into the tail of the sound.
+5. Drop another creative effect onto the signal change.
+I used Melda's frequency shifter again, except, this time, I automated the sync rate.
+Consequently, this produced some neat artifactual content, which I blended into the tail of the sound.

-10) Also, use some generative effect like a resonator, exciter, or crystallizer to add some harmonically related content to the signal.
+6. Also, use some generative effect like a resonator, exciter, or crystallizer to add harmonically related content to the signal.
 Consequently, I used the Crystallizer from Sound Toys.

 pic 7

-11) Now that you have the timbre you want, you can edit and rearrange and cross-fade it however you please.
-I ended up cutting the introductory sweep of the sound and moving it a little later, to the tail of the sound.
-Consider using some gain or compression – but don’t feel obligated to.
+7. Now that you have the timbre you want, you can edit, rearrange, and cross-fade it however you please.
+I ended up cutting the introductory sweep of the sound and moving it a little later to the tail of the sound.
+Consider using some gain or compression - but don't feel obligated to.